 Women who are pregnant or breastfeeding are often not eligible to enter a clinical trial.
 This is out of consideration to your own health as well as your baby’s health.
 If you are interested in participating in a clinical trial, speak to a member of your medical team.
 They can help you to find out if there is one that might be suitable for you.

 Supportive care treatments are given to manage symptoms of lymphoma and to reduce side effects of lymphoma treatment.

 Your medical team can advise you on which supportive care treatments are safe for you.
 Supportive care treatments that are considered to be safe to an unborn baby include:

-- anti-sickness medication (antiemetics), given to help manage nausea and sickness, for example during chemotherapy
+- anti-sickness medication (antiemetics), given to help manage sickness and feeling sick (nausea), for example during chemotherapy

 - heparin, a blood thinning medication to lower the risk of developing blood clots (the likelihood of which is higher during pregnancy and with cancer)